“Tell me what it is which makes us feel like we’re together, even when we’re apart.”

 Dear People of St. Paul’s,

-In response to the most recent update from the CDC, yesterday our diocesan bishop wrote “after much consultation and prayer … I have decided to direct every congregation to move all worship and meetings online effective immediately and until further notice.”
+In response to the CDC guidelines for the coronavirus, our diocesan bishop wrote “after much consultation and prayer … I have decided to direct every congregation to move all worship and meetings online effective immediately and until further notice.”

-Because the campus of St. Paul’s Episcopal Church is now closed, we have begun the task of constructing creative ways to stay connected, even when we’re apart.
-It is actually an ongoing, quite energizing exercise.
+Because the campus of St. Paul’s Episcopal Church is now closed, we have implemented the following online worship and fellowship opportunities.

-Sunday morning services will be accessible to view via the St. Paul’s webpage and Facebook page beginning Sunday, March 22nd, at the 10:30 hour.
+Sunday morning services are accessible to view via the St. Paul’s webpage and Facebook page beginning Sunday, March 22nd, at the 10:30 hour.
 The format will be Morning Prayer with a sermon and digital bulletin.
-Compline and other daily worship offerings may be added in the near future.
-We’re also exploring the possibility of broadcasting our weekly Healing Service.
+We also hold our weekly Healing Service live on our Facebook page.

 To submit a prayer request or contact the clergy with pastoral care concerns, see the links at the top of this page: http://www.stpaulsnewnan.org/pastoral-care/